Cyclicity of non vanishing functions in the polydisc and in the ball: Introduction

 \subsection{Structure of the paper.}

-We gather some preliminary results and a first reduction of the problem in Section \ref{auxil}.
+First we clarify the easy relationship between weights and domains of convergence in Section \ref{ConvDom}.
+Then we gather some preliminary results and a first reduction of the problem in Section \ref{auxil}.
 Theorem \ref{corona} is proved in Section \ref{coronita}, and used in the proofs of the two main theorems.
 The relatively easy proof of Theorem \ref{exproot} is given in Section \ref{proof1}.
 Theorem \ref{mainthm} will follow from a more general and more technical result, Theorem \ref{metathm}, which is stated and proved in Section \ref{proof2}.